 Most of us need a direction and goals to feel fulfilled in life, something we're passionate about doing.
 With FIRE, you can save, save, save and still continue working.
 If you like your job, financial independence gives you more freedom to choose shifts or projects.
 If you hate your current employer, it allows you space to find a non-soul-sapping gig you love or even train for a new profession.

-Of course, if you’re ready to ditch 9-to-5 employment to raise organic sheep, teach yoga on the beach or rescue orphaned orangutans, you can also do that with little or no economic worry.
-Ample cash in the bank helps lighten the stress of following your bliss and offers flexibility.
+Of course, if you're ready to ditch 9-to-5 employment to raise organic sheep, teach yoga on the beach or rescue orphaned orangutans, you can also do that with little or no economic worry.
+Ample cash in the bank helps lighten the stress of following your bliss, no matter what that looks like.

 FIRE is about being free from money worries so you can pursue your passions, whether that means finding your dream job or retiring early for a life of leisure.
 (Photo: Ada Be/Flickr)